Azure/azure-sdk-for-java/sdk/communication/azure-communication-identity/swagger/README.md

-# Azure Communication Administration library for Java
+# Azure Communication Identity library for Java

 > see https://aka.ms/autorest
 ## Getting Started

-To build the SDK for Communication Administration library, simply Install AutoRest and in this folder, run:
+To build the SDK for Communication Identity library, simply Install AutoRest and in this folder, run:

 ### Setup
 ```ps